EXPLORE

 - the adviser act in the best interests of their clients,

-- the adviser discloses all conflicts of interest
+- the adviser disclose all conflicts of interest

 While all annuities are regulated by state insurance commissioners, only those products considered financial securities are regulated by the SEC and FINRA, like variable annuities.
 If an insurance agent sells financial securities, they must be licensed to do so and comply with the rules of the Financial Industry Regulatory Authority (FINRA), a self-regulated organization.